dude-seriously/beat-em-up/README.md

 Gameplay
 ==========
 You can hit other people with the `Z`, `X`, and `C` keys, and walk with the arrow keys (`↑`, `↓`, `←`, `→`).
-Your teem needs to pick up the chicken (by punching it, obviously) and keep hold of it to score points.
+Your team needs to pick up the chicken (by punching it, obviously) and keep hold of it to score points.
 The team with the highest score wins.